-Since its inception, EyeGate has devoted substantially all of its efforts to business planning, research and development, and raising capital.
+Since its inception, Kiora has devoted substantially all of its efforts to business planning, research and development, and raising capital.

-The accompanying Condensed Consolidated Financial Statements have been prepared assuming that EyeGate will continue as a going concern, which contemplates the realization of assets and satisfaction of liabilities in the normal course of business.
-At March 31, 2021, EyeGate had unrestricted Cash and Cash Equivalents of \$6.610 million, and an Accumulated Deficit of \$110.920 million.
-EyeGate has incurred losses and negative cash flows since inception, and future losses are anticipated.
-Based on its cash on hand at March 31, 2021, the Company anticipates having sufficient cash to fund planned operations through August 31, 2021, however, the acceleration or reduction of cash outflows by Company management can significantly impact the timing for the need to raise additional capital to complete development of its products.
-To continue development, EyeGate will need to raise additional capital through equity financing, license agreements, and/or additional U.S. government grants.
-Although historically the Company has been successful at raising capital, most recently raising net proceeds of approximately \$8.0 million in a private placement that closed on January 6, 2021, additional capital may not be available on terms favorable to EyeGate, if at all.
-On May 13, 2019, the SEC declared effective EyeGate's registration statement on Form S-3, registering a total of \$50,000,000 of its securities for sale to the public from time to time in what is known as a "shelf offering".
+The accompanying Condensed Consolidated Financial Statements have been prepared assuming that Kiora will continue as a going concern, which contemplates the realization of assets and satisfaction of liabilities in the normal course of business.
+At September 30, 2021, Kiora had unrestricted Cash and Cash Equivalents of \$11.107 million, and an Accumulated Deficit of \$116.356 million.
+Kiora has incurred losses and negative cash flows since inception, and future losses are anticipated.
+Based on its cash on hand at September 30, 2021, the Company anticipates having sufficient cash to fund planned operations into the second half of 2022, however, the acceleration or reduction of cash outflows by Company management can significantly impact the timing for the need to raise additional capital to complete development of its products.
+To continue development, Kiora will need to raise additional capital through equity financing, license agreements, and/or additional U.S. government grants.
+Although historically the Company has been successful at raising capital, most recently raising net proceeds of approximately \$9.8 million in a registered direct offering that closed on August 11, 2021, additional capital may not be available on terms favorable to Kiora, if at all.
+On May 13, 2019, the SEC declared effective Kiora's registration statement on Form S-3, registering a total of \$50,000,000 of its securities for sale to the public from time to time in what is known as a "shelf offering".
 The Company does not know if any future offerings, including offerings pursuant to its shelf registration statement, will succeed.
 Accordingly, no assurances can be given that Company management will succeed in these endeavors.
 The Company's recurring losses from operations have caused management to determine there is substantial doubt about the Company's ability to continue as a going concern.
-The Condensed Consolidated Financial Statements do not include any adjustments to reflect the possible future effects on the recoverability and classification of
+The Condensed Consolidated Financial Statements do not include any adjustments to reflect the possible future effects on the recoverability and classification of assets or the amounts and classification of liabilities or any other adjustments that might be necessary should the Company be unable to continue as a going concern.